 Particularly in Indonesia, the country has a strict set of rules when it comes to the PMA.
 A foreigner may be appointed to be a shareholder, commissioner, or director of a company only if he/she meets the requirements set by the Government of Indonesia, based on the law and regulation applied in this country.

-It is clearly stated in the Company Law of Indonesia that a PT PMA must have at least 2 shareholders at all times.
+It is clearly stated in the Company Law of Indonesia that to set up a PT PMA in Indonesia, it must have at least 2 shareholders at all times.
 The shareholders can be individuals and/or legal entities of Indonesia or foreign countries.
 Every shareholder must have at least Rp.
-10 million of shares (of approximately US$ 750 to 1,000 depending on the exchange rate) and if after the company obtains its legal entity status and the number of shareholders becomes less than 2 (two) people, then within the period of not later than 6 (six) months, the relevant shareholders is obliged to transfer part of their shares to other persons or the company shall issue new shares to other persons.
+10 million shares (of approximately US$ 750 to 1,000 depending on the exchange rate) and if after the company obtains its legal entity status and the number of shareholders becomes less than 2 (two) people, then within the period of not later than 6 (six) months, the relevant shareholders are obliged to transfer part of their shares to other persons or the company shall issue new shares to other persons.

-However, if the time has exceeded (more than 6 months) and the number of shareholders are still less than 2, so the remaining shareholder shall be personally liable for all agreements/legal relationship as well as the company’s loss.
-Based on the request sent to the District Court by the interested parties, including the remaining stakeholders such as the shareholders, Board of the Directors, Board of the Commissioners, public prosecutor, creditors, as well as employee, the company can be winded up or terminated.
+However, if the time has exceeded (more than 6 months) and the number of shareholders is still less than 2, so the remaining shareholder shall be personally liable for all agreements/legal relationships as well as the company’s loss.
+Based on the request sent to the District Court by the interested parties, including the remaining stakeholders such as the shareholders, Board of the Directors, Board of the Commissioners, public prosecutor, creditors, as well as employees, the company can be winded up or terminated.

-Different from other countries, all corporate shareholders in Indonesian PT PMA must have Articles of Association, which is approved by a public notary.
-A PT PMA is not required to have a local shareholder if their industry is not mentioned in the negative investment list, which means that the 100% of the PT PMA capital can be owned by foreigners.
-If the field of business in listed in the negative investment list, there will be a special rules stated that the PT PMA must have specified percentage of local Indonesian shareholders.
+Different from other countries, all corporate shareholders in Indonesian PT PMA must have Articles of Association, which are approved by a public notary.
+A PT PMA is not required to have a local shareholder if their industry is not mentioned in the Positive Investment List, which means that the 100% of the PT PMA capital can be owned by foreigners.
+If the field of business is listed in the negative investment list, there will be special rules stated that the PT PMA must have a specified percentage of local Indonesian shareholders.

 The commissioners in the PT PMA are not obliged to have part of the company shares.
 However, they can if they want to.

-On the other hand, a personal domicile letter can be obtained from a local apartment management proofing that a foreigner is resided in the apartment.
-If you are renting a house, a letter from a house owner accompanied with a letter signed by the district government is often requested to indicate that a foreigner lives in their community.
+On the other hand, a personal domicile letter can be obtained from a local apartment management proofing that a foreigner resides in the apartment.
+If you are renting a house, a letter from a house owner accompanied by a letter signed by the district government is often requested to indicate that a foreigner lives in their community.